California Sales and Use Tax & Audit Guide

 After the Audit – Understand and Defend Your Businesses Rights

-The process of challenging a California sales tax audit assessment is discussed in detail in the following sections.
+The following process of protesting a California sales tax audit assessment may be useful depending on your case.

-NOTE: If NOD deadline is missed, you have an additional 30 days to file in administrative court.
-If that deadlines are also missed, it can be very difficult to get case reopened.
+NOTE: If a NOD deadline is missed, you have an additional 30 days to file in administrative court.
+Reopening your audit after missing that deadline can be difficult, if not impossible.

 Contesting Audit Findings with the Auditor